nedialkova-lab/mim-tRNAseq/docs/source/output.rst

 **mods_logOR**

 Differential modification analysis.
 Only generated if mods analysis is performed (see above) and if there are more than 1 condition in the experiment
+Separate analyses for organellar and cytosolic tRNAs.

 * `ConditionAvsConditionB_logOR.pdf`: Heatmaps of filtered, significant log10 odds ratios (logOR) for each tRNA at each position between condition A and B. Performed for all pairwise condition comparisons.
 Values are FDR adjusted chi-squared p-values <= 0.01, and filtered for known and newly detected modified sites in mimseq.
 * 'ConditionAvsConditionB_logOR.csv': Data table for heatmap plotting.

 **DESeq2**

 Differential tRNA expression analyses using DESeq2.
-Split into two separate analyses performed on counts at the isoacceptor and isodecoder level, respectively.
+Cytosolic and organellar tRNA counts analyzed separately.
+Each analysis is split into two separate analyses performed on counts at the anticodon and isodecoder level, respectively.
 Both folders contain the same outputs.

 * `qc-dispersions.png`: Diagnostic dispersion plot of isoacceptor/isodecoder expression dispersion before and after shrinkage of estimates towards the fitted estimates.
 See the DESeq2 analysis vignette here_ for details
 * `qc-sampledists.png`: Sample distance heatmap based on variance stabilizing transformed counts.
 Hierarchical clustering used for clustering samples.
 Scale indicates sample distances.